forseti-security/resource-policy-evaluation-library/README.md

     # Takes the body of a resource, and attempts to update the resource
     def update(self, body):
         pass

     # Returns the resource type as a string
     #  Note: This should be a dotted-string that the engines will use to determine what policies are relevant
     type(self):
         pass
 ```

-Some resources are provided with micromanager, and hopefully that will continue to grow, but it's not required that you use the provided resource classes.
+Some resources are provided with rpe-lib, and hopefully that will continue to grow, but it's not required that you use the provided resource classes.

 ## Engines

-The policy evaluation and enforcement is handled by _policy engines_:
+Policy evaluation/enforcement is handled by the _policy engines_:

 ### Open Policy Agent Engine